Sunday, September 27, 2015

 Polygons and squeaks?

-Visually, Hunter's world is fantastic thanks to a concise design by both Paul and Christian Roux who have your Atari ST displaying fast and fluent visuals.
-The 3D itself looks nice with vehicles, buildings and chequered landscapes to roam.
-Not only that, but faster computers will benefit a bunch; like my 16Mhz Mega STe that performs beautifully.
+Visually, Hunter's world is fantastic thanks to a concise design by Paul and Christian Roux who have the Atari ST exhibiting fast and fluent visuals.
+The 3D objects look cool with a vast array of vehicles and buildings.
+I love the fine detail, which never disappoints, everything from the chequered landscapes to your bike looks and moves great.

 Sonically, we have sampled music on the title screen.
-Everyone knows I prefer chip, but I quite enjoyed this tune.
-In-game sound effects are good with some funky effects along with some hilariously silly ones - seagulls!
+Everyone knows I prefer Chip, but I quite enjoyed this tune.
+In-game sound effects are good with some funky booming effects.
+Along with hilariously silly ones - like those seagulls!

 Forget the objective, I'm going sailing on the open oceans.
 It's up to you what you wanna do!!